encoder-run/operator/README.md

 ### Notes
 - Ensure you have plenty of available memory to run the kubernetes setup.
 Check Docker Desktop resources for memory and make sure its 24GB+.
 Ensure disk is set reasonably as well due to the nature of large model weights and large docker images.
 - Dimensions for embeddings is currently hard-coded to 768 so ensure the transformer you're deploying matches.
+- Local embedding time is much longer than using a GPU based setup.
+Sometimes the models first request/response batch is slow but subsequent requests will be faster and more consistent.
+Feel free to run this setup on a machine with GPU access to speed up inference time.

 ### Prerequisites
 Before setting up `encoder-run`, ensure the following prerequisites are met: